ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

  * so we don't have to repeat them here.
 This Customer class could be in a separate file (e.g Customer.ts) and
- * reused across all scripts via `import {Customer} from "./Customer"` */ class Customer extends customer.Base {
+ * reused across all scripts via `import {Customer} from "./Customer"` */ class Customer extends CustomerBase {
    @nsdal.FieldType.multiselect
    custentity_multiselect:number[]